MercuryWorkshop/wisp-protocol/README.md

 - [WispMark](https://github.com/MercuryWorkshop/wispmark) - A benchmarking tool for Wisp protocol implementations.
 - [libcurl.js](https://github.com/ading2210/libcurl.js) - A port of libcurl to WebAssembly, for proxying HTTPS requests from the browser with full TLS encryption
 - [epoxy-tls](https://github.com/MercuryWorkshop/epoxy-tls) - An encrypted proxy for browser javascript, written in Rust.
-- [Mittens](https://github.com/scaratech/mittens) - Programmable middleware that works with any Wisp implementation.
+- [Wasmer SDK](https://github.com/wasmerio/wasmer-sdk) - A WebAssembly sandbox based on WASIX that runs software from the Wasmer registry.
 - [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet) - A sophisticated web proxy, which uses either libcurl.js or epoxy.
 - [Scramjet](https://github.com/MercuryWorkshop/scramjet) - An experimental web proxy that aims to be the successor to Ultraviolet.
 - [Whisper](https://github.com/MercuryWorkshop/Whisper) - A client for Wisp that exposes the connection over a TUN device.